Tania Shergill

 Captain Tania Shergill is the first Indian woman Parade Adjutant to lead an all-man contingent at an Army Day function in Indian Army, Republic Day (India) in 2020.

 Early life and education

-She is a graduate of Officers Training Academy (OTA) in Chennai.
+She is a graduate of Officers Training Academy in Chennai.
 Shergill is serving at 1-Signal Training Centre in Jabalpur.
 She was commissioned into the Indian Army Corps of Signals in 2017.

 Family background

-Shergill belongs to an Indian Army family background where her father served the 101 Medium Regiment (Artillery) and later in CRPF where he won a PPMG.
+Shergill belongs to an Indian Army family background where her father served the 101 Medium Regiment (Artillery) and later in Central Reserve Police Force where he was awarded with a PPMG.
 Shergill's grandfather served in the 14th Armoured Regiment (Scinde Horse).
 Her great grandfather was in the Sikh Regiment.
-Shergill also lead the Army's contingent during the Republic Day parade in 2021.
+Shergill also led the Army's contingent during the Republic Day parade in 2021.

 Education

-Shergill holds a B.Tech degree in electronics and telecommunications from Nagpur University.
+Shergill holds a B.Tech. degree in electronics and telecommunications from Nagpur University.